liaoherui/MetaComp/README.md

 --------------

 ### Abstract
-MetaComp  is designed to evaluate the assembly quality of metagenomics datasets(especially from the different sequencing platforms and/or different assembly strategies).More specifically,MetaComp combines many bioinformatics tools to find out the differences(in terms of N50,completeness,contamination,taxonomy,etc) of input datasets.It's easy to install and use and flexible for output.
+MetaComp  is designed to evaluate the assembly quality of metagenomics datasets(especially from the different sequencing platforms and/or different assembly strategies).More specifically,MetaComp combines many bioinformatics tools to find out the differences(in terms of N50,completeness,contamination,taxonomy,etc) of input datasets.It's easy to install and use and flexible for output.<BR/>
 (By the way ,this pipeline can support multiple samples' parallel evaluation.)

 The program is broken down into several modules:<BR/><BR/>